 Composer: Angélica Negrón

-Angélica Negrón is a Puerto Rican-born composer and multi-instrumentalist who writes music for accordions, robotic instruments, toys, and electronics as well as for chamber ensembles, orchestras, and choir.
+Puerto Rican-born composer and multi-instrumentalist Angélica Negrón writes music for accordions, robotic instruments, toys and electronics as well as for chamber ensembles, orchestras and choir.
+Her music has been described as “wistfully idiosyncratic and contemplative” (WQXR/Q2) while The New York Times noted her “capacity to surprise.”
 Negrón has been commissioned by the Bang on a Can All-Stars, loadbang, MATA Festival, Brooklyn Youth Chorus, Sō Percussion, the American Composers Orchestra and the New York Botanical Garden, among others.
 Upcoming premieres include works for the LA Philharmonic, Dallas Symphony Orchestra and National Symphony Orchestra, the San Francisco Girls Chorus and the NY Philharmonic Project 19 initiative.
-She continues to perform and compose for film as well with her tropical indie band Balún.
+She continues to perform and compose for film as well as with her tropical indie band Balún.

 The program's four tracks are Contemporary Art, Film + TV, Performing Arts, and Video Art.
 Each track offers unique resources designed to meet the needs of varied artistic practices.
 Residents receive additional financial support, mentorship, skills-based learning opportunities, and documentation of their work.
 In-progress public programs (virtual and later live) will take place from September 2020 through June of 2021.